 No permission for BJP choppers in WB: BJP delegation to raise issue with Election Commission

 New Delhi, Feb 4: The BJP delegation is going to meet Election Commission at 12.30 pm on Monday.
-Defence Minister Nirmala Sitahraman will lead the delegation.
 The saffron party to protest the West Bengal government's decision to bar their party choppers.

+Defence Minister Nirmala Sitahraman will lead the delegation which includes Mukhtar Abbas Naqvi and Bhupendra Yadav.

 Denied permission to land his helicopter for a rally in West Bengal on Sunday, Uttar Pradesh Chief Minister Yogi Adityanath lashed out at the "anti-people" Trinamool Congress government in West Bengal, saying the days of Chief Minister Mamata Banerjee''s rule are "numbered".